Memorable Manitobans: Herbert Swinford (1849-1932)

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

-“Col. H. Swinford, pioneer resident of Winnipeg, dies” Winnipeg Free Press, 14 June 1932.
+“Col. H. Swinford, pioneer resident of Winnipeg, dies,” Winnipeg Free Press, 14 June 1932.

-This gallery was prepared by Gordon Goldsborough.
+This page was prepared by Gordon Goldsborough.

-Page revised: 19 May 2010
+Page revised: 2 May 2023